Kei Satō (politician): Career

+Assassination of Shinzo Abe

 On 8 July 2022, former prime minister Shinzo Abe gave a speech in Nara supporting Satō's reelection campaign.
-During the speech, Abe was shot and killed by an assailant.
+During the speech, Abe was shot and killed by an assassin.
 The election took place two days later, with Satō winning his reelection bid.
+On 1 July the following year, Satō led the unveiling of Abe's memorial in Mikasa Cemetery.